samutpra/videocall/README.md

 ### Usage

 1. **Enter a Room ID**: Type any text as a room identifier (e.g., "meeting123", "family-call")
+2. **Enter Your Name** (optional): Add your display name or leave blank for "Anonymous"
-2. **Click "Join Room"**: Allow camera and microphone access when prompted
+3. **Click "Join Room"**: Allow camera and microphone access when prompted
-3. **Share the Room ID**: Send the same room ID to the person you want to call
+4. **Share the Room ID**: Send the same room ID to others you want to invite
-4. **Start Video Calling**: When the second person joins, the video call will start automatically
+5. **Multi-User Conference**: Multiple people can join the same room for group video calls
+6. **Monitor Participants**: See the user count and connection status for each participant

 ### Controls

-- **🎤 Mute/Unmute**: Toggle your microphone on/off
+- **🎤 Mute/Unmute**: Toggle your microphone on/off (with visual status indicators)
-- **📹 Video**: Toggle your camera on/off
+- **📹 Video**: Toggle your camera on/off (with visual status indicators)
-- **🖥️ Share Screen**: Share your screen with the other participant
+- **🖥️ Share Screen**: Share your screen with all participants
 - **📞 Hang Up**: End the call and return to the main screen
+- **👤 User Indicators**: See mute/video status for all participants

 ## Project Structure